jed/weenote/README.md

 4. Load it in your browser.
 5. Present!

+Tap or press the right arrow for the next slide.
-(Use the left/right arrow keys to move to the previous/next slide.)
+Press the left arrow for the previous slide.

 License
 -------